 Leadership and peer support programs

 Where opportunities are available, students are encouraged to be involved in student representative councils (SRCs) and programs within their local community.

 There are several leadership and peer support programs in schools to encourage self-awareness and personal development.
 Although official leadership positions won’t be held by all students, they may be recognised as leaders through role modelling and engagement in the school community.
 Mentoring systems, where older students support younger students, are common in schools and have two main benefits – the older student learns to take on leadership and responsibility, while the younger student knows there is a student at school to whom they can turn for assistance.

 Student study tours and exchanges

 Exposure to international cultures and experiences has a positive effect on students and teachers in today’s global society.
 Many of our schools offer students the opportunity to participate in short-term international study tours.
-This is often linked to the study of a language or to an experience which will enhance social awareness and a deeper understanding of social justice.
+This is often linked to the study of a language or to an experience that will enhance social awareness and a deeper understanding of social justice.
 These tours are undertaken by individual schools.

 Every year, around 1,000 Victorian students enjoy the benefits of exchange programs.
 You may contact your child’s school for more information.